Alice's world.

 edit: 7 March 2023.

-Social capital is value that arises from shared behaviours and values enabling and encouraging mutually advantageous social cooperation.
+Social capital is value arising from shared behaviours and values, enabling and encouraging mutually advantageous social cooperation.

 .. another voice.